yoeo/scala-explained/classes.md

     // the inner class
     class Chunk(val content: String)

-    // `Stream#Chunk` is a type for inner class instances
+    // `Stream#Chunk` is a common type for inner class instances
-    // this type is not related to an outer class instance def receive: Stream#Chunk = new Chunk("keep-alive")
+    // this type is not bound to any outer class instance def receive: Stream#Chunk = new Chunk("keep-alive")

     def send(chunk: Stream#Chunk): Unit =